mvolkmann/blog/src/smalltalk.md

 "LightGrayTheme", "LightTheme", and "PersonalizedTheme".
 Select one of these to switch to that theme.

+See this <a href="https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/issues/283" target="_blank">issue</a> related to PersonalizedTheme.

+Open windows will not be correctly updated after selecting a new theme.
+Close them and open new windows to get the intended styling.

 To customize the current theme:

 - Open a System Browser.